atomone-hub/atomone/docs/architecture/adr-003-governance-proposal-deposit-auto-throttler.md

 ### Replicating the same system for `MinInitialDeposit`

 The same system described for `MinDeposit` could also be replicated for `MinInitialDeposit`.
 The only difference with the above formulation is that $n_t$ in this case is the number of proposals in deposit period, and updates of `MinInitialDeposit` would be triggered upon proposals entering or exiting the deposit period (the `keeper.InactiveProposalsQueue` in `x/gov`) and with time.
-Parameters would be an exact replica - just starting with `min_initial_deposit_*` instead - and the implementation would equally be very similar.
+Parameters would be an exact replica - a copy of the decicated struct just starting with `min_initial_deposit_*` instead - and the implementation would equally be very similar.

 The two systems should be independent of each other and have no relation.
 The value of `MinInitialDeposit` should be allowed to even grow higher than `MinDeposit` in response to sudden spikes in inactive proposals.
 The dynamic system for `MinInitialDeposit` would have to be fine-tuned differently with respect to the one for `MinDeposit` to respond more rapidly to changes but also be able to decade quicker.